py1u/DAU_SWE/vp/dau-docs/docs/swe_lessons/lesson1.md

 We are working on building a full-scale platform for DAU over the summer and expecting to launch before the start of the fall quarter 2024.
 To prepare everyone, I am leading a series of lessons that go from beginner to intermediate web development that everyone can follow and utilize to contribute to the development of the platform.

 Web Development or web dev is the job of building, maintaining, and testing websites and web applications.
-This usually involves working on web design, development, and database management.
+This usually involves working with mutliple team members in a project focused environment to meet client needs for a end product.
+Web developers solve problems, build complex and useful applications, and are constantly experiementing with new technologies.
+To start lets look at the basics of building a webpage because thats where all web developers start.

-### Three Components of a Webpage:
+### Three building blocks of a Webpage:
+There are three building blocks that get you started with building a webpage.
+Webpage is one single page of a website.

 1. **HTML**
    - Hypertext Markup Language
    - Structures and defines content of our web page